-Part of the beauty of Poznań lies in aimlessly roaming the streets and alleys, making chance findings from one turn to the next.
-That said there are a number of must-see sights whose discovery should not be left to chance.
+With a deep and typically complex history, Poznań is rife with historical monuments and has much to offer those who enjoy outstanding architecture and diverse cultural attractions.
+While part of the beauty of Poznań lies in aimlessly roaming the streets and alleys, making chance findings from one turn to the next, there are a number of must-see sights whose discovery should not be left to chance.